History

 Santa Barbara, California State Street Pre 1925 Earthquake

-The twin towers of Mission Santa Barbara collapsed, and eighty-five percent of the commercial buildings downtown were destroyed or badly damaged.
 A failed dam in the foothills released forty-five million gallons of water, and a gas company engineer became a hero when he shut off the city’s gas supply and prevented fires like those that destroyed San Francisco twenty years earlier following the 1906 earthquake.

 It began the morning of June 29, 1925.
 Early risers noted their pets and livestock seemed agitated.
 Then at 6:42 am, the primary shock wave ripped through the city for eighteen seconds.
-Estimated at 6.3 on the Richter scale, the Great Earthquake claimed thirteen lives.
+Estimated at 6.3 on the Richter scale, the Great Earthquake claimed eleven lives.

 Most of the populace spent the summer sleeping outdoors as aftershocks rolled through the city.
 Exactly one year later on June 29th, 1926, a sharp aftershock claimed one more life when a collapsing chimney killed a small boy.
 Over the next decade, the city rebuilt and reinvented itself in the process.
 Out of the rubble would come a new Santa Barbara with the headline, “Spanish Architecture to Rise from Ruins.”